 Highlights include the dim sum and the Taste of China menu, which showcases specialities from all over the land during a three hour spectacular.

-Don’t miss having a drink at Forbidden city downstairs, or pull up a pew at the kitchen counter to see it all unfold first-hand.
+Don’t miss having a drink at Forbidden city downstairs, or I’d recommend pulling up a pew at the kitchen counter to see it all unfold first-hand.

 5. Sketch Lecture Room & Library, Mayfair